Motivational Interviewing Delivering Patient Empowerment, Shared Decision Making

 MI is easily adapted for use by all health care professionals and non-clinicians, such as local patient and peer support groups.

+We are delighted to have the same team expertly led by Jan Procter-King from Etal Training, to deliver the training.
 The day will give you insight into the skills of motivational interviewing for use in everyday practice which will be useful during the 2 to 10 minutes you have with someone in clinic to help them make changes.
 It could be weight loss/gain, physical activity or even just taking their mediation.